stephenverderame/cpp_book/src/oop/inheritance.md

 # Inheritance

 We've seen public inheritance in the last chapter.
-It has the syntax `: public Base` and models an "is-a" relationship.
-Before going further, let's look at a classic example of where "is-a" relationships can lead us astray.
+It has the syntax `: public Base` and models an "is-a"/"subtype-of" relationship.
+Before going further, let's look at a classic example of where the wording "is-a" can lead us astray.
 Is a square a rectangle?
 Mathematically, yes.
 But in computer science, that depends...

 Consider:
 ```C++